mahdi-ln/lokinet-socks/README.md

 In case you want to run this image, be aware that because of Docker quirks, you have to give the container the NET_ADMIN privilege, and  share the TUN device.
 This probably doesn't work on Windows.
 (Use Linux)

-1. `docker run --name lokinet-socks --publish 1080:1080 --cap-add=NET_ADMIN --device=/dev/net/tun mahdi5/lokinet-socks:latest`
+1. `docker run --name lokinet --publish 1080:1080 --cap-add=NET_ADMIN --device=/dev/net/tun mahdi5/lokinet-socks:latest`

 You should see some startup logs when the container is starting.

-2. `docker exec -it lokinet-socks /bin/bash`
+2. `docker exec -it lokinet /bin/bash`
 3. inside docker run `sockd -f $CFGFILE -p $PIDFILE -N $WORKERS`
 ## Testing

-1. docker exec -it lokinet-socks /bin/bash
+1. docker exec -it lokinet /bin/bash
 2. curl http://probably.loki/echo.sh
 3. Use `exit` to leave the shell.